 My name is Simone.
-I am 33 and originally from Germany.
-I bought my beautiful piece of heaven in the wild south east of Estonia in June 2017 with the plan to build an off-grid, as self-sustainable as possible traveler community and a youth art centre.
+I am 34 and originally from Germany.
+I bought my beautiful piece of heaven in the wild south east of Estonia in June 2017 with the plan to create a home base that allows me to live a simple, off-grid, wild and free life close to nature.

-After working and living and saving money in Melbourne/Australia for 7 months I took the first baby steps towards turning this dream into reality last summer (2018) and built a wooden cabin.
-I also got a pond dug out, planted some fruit trees and made willow fences around the garden area.
+After working and living and saving money in Melbourne/Australia for 7 months I took the first baby steps towards turning this dream into reality in summer 2018 and built a wooden cabin.
+I also got a pond dug out and planted some fruit Since then I built another little garden cabin (where you would sleep) and half a woodshed (it still needs a roof) with a helper who taught me how to build without using screws and nails.
+There is a little garden now, chickens, an outdoor kitchen and still lots of tall gras full of flowers and funny insects, forest and birds, quietness and peace.

 There is still lots to do and I would be very happy to get some help and meet some interesting travelers who somehow made it to this remote part of the world.
 So if you are a keen builder, gardener or adventurer with community spirit and a passion for simple living please stop by.
-Potential jobs/things to do would be helping with building a greenhouse, plastering the inside walls of the house with clay, making clay bricks, looking after the garden, cutting down small trees, enjoying a swim in the nearby lake, going for a bike ride, trying the local smoke sauna, going berry hunting in the forest, making music, being creative...
+Potential jobs/things to do would be helping with building a greenhouse, chopping wood, , looking after the garden, helping to build a green roof on my house, enjoying a swim in the nearby lake, going for a bike ride, trying the local smoke sauna, going berry hunting in the forest, making music, being creative...
 If you are interested in sustainable building, gardening and simple off-grid living this is the place to get some hands on experience in how to set it up.

 Just to make sure that you know what to expect: Half of the land is covered by beautiful forest, the rest is grassland.
 It is very peaceful and wild.
 If you love nature you will not want to leave again.
 But there is no toilet, no electricity, no running water and no wifi on the property.